samvera/browse-everything/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this lines to your application's Gemfile:

+    gem 'jquery-rails'
     gem 'browse-everything'

 And then execute: